 Free legal advice

 Legal Aid Queensland can provide low-income parents and individuals with legal advice through their advice line on 1300 65 11 88.
-They may also subsidise access to legal representation for eligible applicants, assessed through a means test and merits test.
+They may also subsidise access to legal representation for eligible applicants.
+Legal Aid services can assist with legal agreements, arbitration processes, and the registration of legal documents.

 Case study